lavollmer/sunnyside-agency-landingpage/README.md

 13. Delete LearnMore component - I realized it was easier to style and import everything into things separately
 14. Added 2 more images to App.jsx for cherry and orange with writing on top of it
 15. Started working on client testimonials - had to remove div from grid container to have it positioned correctly - worked one section the way I wanted it and then replicated it to all three.
 Added inline custom styling to the words Client Testimonials.
+15. Added four images to bottom of page using grid container
+16. Footer component

 ### Built with